Ex-Sen. Tom Coburn, Conservative Political Maverick, Dies

 During debate over the debt ceiling in the summer of 2011, Coburn was part of a bipartisan “Gang of Six” senators who supported an alternative plan to cut the deficit by almost $4 trillion over the next decade through budget cuts and increased revenue through changes to the tax code.

-Coburn also released a 614-page plan that outlined how the government could slash $9 trillion from the federal deficit over the next decade.
-Coburn’s suggestion led to the elimination of a federal tax subsidy for ethanol later that year.

-After leaving the Senate, Coburn continued to crusade against taxes, criticizing the Oklahoma Legislature when it passed a package of tax hikes in 2018 to shore up the state budget.
+After leaving the Senate, Coburn continued to crusade against taxes, criticizing the Oklahoma Legislature when it passed increases in 2018 to shore up the state budget.
 A group led by Coburn attempted to launch a petition drive to overturn the tax hikes, but was ultimately unsuccessful.

-“Our state and our nation are better because of the lessons in fiscal responsibility we’ve learned from Dr. Coburn,” Oklahoma Gov. Kevin Stitt, a Republican, said in a statement Saturday.

 Born in Casper, Wyoming, on March 14, 1948, Coburn grew up in Muskogee, Oklahoma.
 After graduating from Oklahoma State University, he went to work at his family’s business in Virginia, Ophthalmic Division of Coburn Opticals, from 1970 to 1978.
 He later attended medical school at the University of Oklahoma.